 One of the most iconic characters in gaming is back and what an entrance she makes.

-On the whole, the gameplay is a third person adventure game that sees the player running, jumping and shooting.
-However, there are various cinematic moments where you switch to slow motion shoot outs or find yourself in a dodging mini game as you avoid spikes, falling boulder and other hazards.
+On the whole, the gameplay is a third-person adventure game that sees the player running, jumping and shooting.
+However, there are various cinematic moments where you switch to slow motion shoot outs or find yourself in a dodging mini-game as you avoid spikes, falling boulder and other hazards.
 Similarly, the game extends beyond the action as it employs various puzzle and RPG elements.
-Lara has the option of collecting artefacts in the various tombs littered around the island.
+Lara has the option of collecting artifacts in the various tombs littered around the island.
 With the experience gained you can also increase the skills of your characters allow you to add additional melee attacks, increase clip sizes of weapons and increase your accuracy.

-The single player campaign will keep you busy for 8-12 hours depending on whether you do any of the side quests and once that is over there is a fun and surprising passable multiplayer.
-The multiplayer experience is centred around two teams; the survivors and the scavengers.
+The single-player campaign will keep you busy for 8-12 hours depending on whether you do any of the side quests and once that is over there is a fun and surprising passable multiplayer.
+The multiplayer experience is centered around two teams; the survivors and the scavengers.
 There are three different game types that include Team Deathmatch, Rescue and Cry For Help which can be played in five different maps.
-Whilst this seems limited on paper, it’s makes it much more accessible to the casual gamer.
-I spent many an hour tackling other teams but there was two occasions where the amount of people online dwindled so if you fancy the sound of the multiplayer get involved sooner rather than later.
+Whilst this seems limited on paper, it makes it much more accessible to the casual gamer.
+I spent many an hour tackling other teams but there was two occasions where a number of people online dwindled so if you fancy the sound of the multiplayer get involved sooner rather than later.